protonemedia/laravel-eloquent-scope-as-select/README.md

 Post::addScopeAsSelect('is_announcement', ['ofType' => 'announcement']);
 ```

-You can also flip the result with the optional third parameters (it defaults to `true`):
+You can also flip the result with the optional third parameter (it defaults to `true`):

 ```php
 $postA = Post::addScopeAsSelect('is_announcement', ['ofType' => 'announcement'])->first();